 For our demo runs today, we’re not going to be quite that strict.
 We’re going to use the old IDPA scoring system and add a half second to our time for every point down on the target.

-I should also mention that we’re not using El Pres as a tactical scenario.
+We should also mention that we’re not using El Presidente as a tactical scenario.
 It’s not designed to teach a specific response to a violent encounter.
 This is technical drill to evaluate and work on specific marksmanship and gun handling skills.
 It’s really important to understand the difference between those two things.

-CHRIS (TO JOHN): So, we shot the El Pres today and, uhhh… yeah.
+So, we shot the El Pres today and, uhhh… yeah.
 It did not go well.
 We thought it might be a teachable moment, it’s also an opportunity for us to reiterate our policy here – that we don’t do any re-shoots on these.
-Whatever we do on our first run that gets on camera, that’s what you guys see.
-And it wasn’t our best.
+Whatever we do on our first run is what you see in the video above.
+As you can imagine — we don’t think it was our best.

 On this particular day at the range, we had another guest with us.
-Melody Lauer ran it today with us.
+Melody Lauer ran the El Presidente drill with us.
 Her score was not great either, but she didn’t offer any excuses, so maybe she’s the best shooter of all of us.
 She owned it.

-CHRIS: Well, it was fun to do a drill that has something that none of us do very often and that’s the turn thing.
+Well, it was fun to do a drill that has something that none of us do very often.
+That’s the turn thing.
 I think that’s a good skill because chances are, you can’t guarantee you’re going to be facing the target and looking at what you’re going to be shooting right before you know you need to do it.

-JOHN: Right, and it’s, once again, putting yourself in novel situations and doing things that you are not comfortable doing is how you improve as a shooter.
-And if the only way you’re measuring your performance is off of drills that you get to pick, then what you end up doing is picking things that you’re good at all the time and not focusing on the things that you’re bad at.
+Putting yourself in novel situations and doing things that you are not comfortable doing is how you improve as a shooter.
+And if the only way you’re measuring your performance is off of drills that you get to pick, then what you end up doing is picking things that you’re good at all the time.
+That doesn’t force you to focus on the things that you’re bad at.

-CHRIS (VOICE OVER): Before we wrap this one up, we thought you guys might want to see what a good El Presidente run looks like.
-Our friend Annette Evans is a USPSA shooter and author of the book The Dry Fire Primer.
-She was in town recently and shot an El Pres for us with her Sig P320 competition rig.
+She was in town recently and shot an El Presidente for us with her Sig P320 competition rig.
 She ran it in 6.22 seconds with 4 C-zone hits.
 Using the USPSA scoring system, that is a 8.36 hit factor, which would be a solid A-class run.
-If you’ve got a range that allows it, figure out which scoring system makes the most sense for you, and try out the El Presidente.
+If you’ve got a range that allows it, figure out which scoring system makes the most sense for you.
+Then, try out the El Presidente.
 Let’s hope with a little practice, you score more closely to Annette than the rest of us!